 You are probably reading this because you or your spouse is going through something similar.
-It’s an unpleasant experience which can deeply affect any family and in worst case scenarios where the dog has become a danger to family members or other people, they may have to be put down.
+It’s an unpleasant experience that can deeply affect any family and in worst-case scenarios where the dog has become a danger to family members or other people, they may have to be put down.

 This may solve the problem but no one wants to have to deal with that.
 Dogs become aggressive when they feel that they need to protect their owner from any perceived danger.

-When the aggression is towards a member of the family though, this behaviour is stemming from a place of possession of the favoured person and this behaviour must be corrected as sooner rather than later.
+When the aggression is towards a member of the family though, this behavior is stemming from a place of possession of the favored person and this behavior must be corrected sooner rather than later.

 Why Does my Dog Growls at Me but Not My Husband

 To best answer this, a dog is protective of those that it deems to be family.
 Naturally, it will do all it can to make sure that those it considers to be part of the family are safeguarded from any and all danger.

 A dog, under normal circumstances, exhibits a sense of family and just like any member of a healthy family, they will want to see their family members happy.
 When they now start attacking a family member or becomes aggressive towards them, this is a sign of a deeper problem.